Before you continue

 By clicking “Accept All”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.

-End-stage kidney disease is when the kidneys mostly or completely stop working.
-It is also called kidney failure.
+End-stage kidney disease when the kidneys mostly or completely stop working.
+It is also called "kidney failure."

 The symptoms of End-Stage Kidney Disease